 If your bot has recently undergone extensive training, or has had major alterations made (changes to expressions or intents), we recommend doing a new training sooner rather than later.

 To retrain a Confusion Matrix, first navigate to Training Center > Confusion Matrix, and then click Re-train in the top-right corner.

-You should use it when you notice Bot Answered Rate in Analytics is decreasing (a good baseline is 80%), or when you notice that your bot constantly recognizes a message as an intent as opposed to the other.
+You should use it when you notice Bot Answered Rate in Analytics is decreasing, we recommend a baseline of 80%, or when you notice that your bot is regularly categorizing messages under the wrong intent.

 The two dimensions, X and Y axis, represent the actual and predicted intents, respectively.